10 Best AI Agent Frameworks Compared (2026)

 The core idea: you’re building a crew of agents, each with a clear role, goal, and backstory.
 Agents take on personas—“Research Analyst,” “Content Writer,” “Quality Reviewer”—and hand off work to each other.

-This mirrors how human teams work, which makes designing agent systems more intuitive.
+This mirrors how human teams work, which makes building collaborative AI agent teams more intuitive.
 You’re not debugging message-passing protocols; you’re assigning roles and defining handoffs.

 CrewAI Pros and Cons